 - The lien was not filed in the recorder’s office of the hospital’s county within 180 days of a patient’s release.

 Since 1922, HHR has helped the residents of Pennsylvania through some of the most challenging moments of their lives.
 We have won tens of millions of dollars for our clients and are ready to help you work through issues regarding your medical care.
-Call us today for a free consultation at (888) 498-3023.
+Contact us today for a free consultation at (888) 498-3023.
 Our team fights for clients, protects their rights, and never settles for less than they deserve!